-Resit exams are usually scheduled in late August and early September or 'out of residence' in the summer of the following year.
+Resit exams are usually scheduled to take place in late August and early September or 'out of residence' in the following academic year.
 A considerable amount of useful revision material for each module is available on Moodle.
-Students can contact staff, particularly Module Supervisors for the modules they are resitting, if they need help with revision or specific queries (do not leave this until the last minute as staff availability will be reduced throughout the summer).
+Students can contact staff, particularly Module Supervisors for the modules they are resitting if they need help with revision or specific queries (do not leave this until the last minute as staff availability will be reduced throughout the summer).
 Staff can give individual feedback on summer exam performance, if requested.